xiaowing/douban_fdw/README.md

     CREATE SERVER {servername} FOREIGN DATA WRAPPER douban_fdw;
     ````

+    you can see [here](https://www.postgresql.org/docs/9.5/static/sql-createserver.html) for more details about the syntax of `CREATE SERVER`

 2. define a foreign table with the foreign server above

     ````sql
     CREATE FOREIGN TABLE {tablename} (rating {data type}...)
 SERVER {servername} OPTIONS (rank_name 'top250');
     ````

+    you can see [here](https://www.postgresql.org/docs/9.5/static/sql-createforeigntable.html) for more details about the syntax of `CREATE FOREIGN TABLE`

-    *you can name the foreign table whatever you wanted to, but the column name should be as follows. if you defined an column name out of the valid range, it would cause an error when you queried the table*
+    *NOTE: you can name the foreign table whatever you wanted to, but the column name should be as follows. if you defined an column name out of the valid range, it would cause an error when you queried the table*

     *the column names which can be identified:*